RLHFlow/Online-RLHF/README.md

 accelerate launch ./sft/sft.py

 # Train with deepspeed stage3
-# You may need to adjust ./configs/zero3.yaml, especially the num_processes (the number of GPUs) according to your environmnet
+# You may need to adjust ./configs/zero3.yaml, especially the num_processes (the number of GPUs) according to your environment
 accelerate launch --config_file ./configs/zero3.yaml ./sft/sft.py
 ```